xuwei1997/MRAgent/readme.md

 ## Abstract

-Mendelian randomization (MR) is a powerful analytical method that uses genetic variation to infer causal relationships between modifiable exposures and health outcomes.
-Despite the availability of standardized MR analysis pipelines, such as the TwoSampleMR R package, the process still requires significant intellectual input from professionals, including tasks such as Genome-Wide Association Study (GWAS) data selection, script writing, and result interpretation.
-With the advent of Large Language Models (LLMs) demonstrating human-level intelligence, LLM-based agents have shown potential in perceiving external information and executing actions, inspiring the development of automated MR analysis tools.
-Here, we propose the LLM-based automatic Mendelian randomization agent (MRAgent).
-MRAgent provides an automated analysis pipeline, replacing the manual components of traditional MR analysis.
-It autonomously scans and analyzes relevant literature, identifies potential exposures or outcomes related to diseases, and performs MR analysis to determine causal relationships, generating comprehensive reports.
-We designed experiments for automatic evaluation and human evaluation to compare the performance of different LLMs in operating MRAgent.
-Additionally, we provide a proof-of-concept case demonstrating the complete workflow.
-MRAgent offers clinicians and researchers a rapid and reliable tool for exploring and validating the causal factors associated with diseases, significantly reducing the time and expertise required for MR studies.
+Understanding causality in medical research is essential for developing effective interventions and diagnostic tools.
+Mendelian Randomization (MR) is a pivotal method for inferring causality through genetic data.
+However, MR analysis often requires pre-identification of exposure-outcome pairs from clinical experience or literature, which can be challenging to obtain.
+This poses difficulties for clinicians investigating causal factors of specific diseases.
+To address this, we introduce MRAgent, an innovative automated agent leveraging Large Language Models (LLMs) to enhance causal knowledge discovery in disease research.
+MRAgent autonomously scans scientific literature, discovers potential exposure-outcome pairs, and performs MR causal inference using extensive Genome-Wide Association Study (GWAS) data.
+We conducted both automated and human evaluations to compare different LLMs in operating MRAgent and provided a proof-of-concept case to demonstrate the complete workflow.
+MRAgent's capability to conduct large-scale causal analyses represents a significant advancement, equipping researchers and clinicians with a robust tool for exploring and validating causal relationships in complex diseases.

 ## MRAgent Architecture